US STOCKS-Wall St closes lower ahead of inflation data, Fed meeting

 Data showed initial claims for state unemployment benefits tumbled 43,000 last week to 184,000, the lowest level in more than 52 years.

-CVS Health Corp CVS.N rose after the drugstore operator raised its 2021 profit forecast.

-GameStop Corp GME.N fell after the video game retailer, which has been popular among retail investors, said it was issued a subpoena by the U.S. securities regulator back in August for documents on an investigation into its share trading activity.
+GameStop Corp GME.N fell 10% after the video game retailer popular among retail investors said it was issued a subpoena by the U.S. securities regulator back in August for documents on an investigation into its share trading activity.

+Declining issues outnumbered advancing ones on the NYSE by a 3.03-to-1 ratio; on Nasdaq, a 3.05-to-1 ratio favored decliners.

+The S&P 500 posted 23 new 52-week highs and 1 new lows; the Nasdaq Composite recorded 34 new highs and 68 new lows.

 (Reporting by Sinéad Carew in New York, Devik Jain and Shreyashi Sanyal in Bengaluru; Editing by Maju Samuel and David Gregorio)